Lifailon/TorAPI/README.md

 An unofficial API server for Russian-speaking torrent providers to receive torrent files and other information by movie title, TV series or ID.

+> Search by ID will be implemented in future releases.

 This project is an idea fork of [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api) ✨ (all code is completely rewritten).
 The server is based on [Express.js](https://github.com/expressjs/express).

 📄 Released under the [MIT license](https://github.com/Lifailon/TorAPI/blob/rsa/LICENSE).